apache/celix/bundles/remote_services/remote_service_admin_dfi/README.md

                                     Default is false
     CELIX_RSA_BIND_ON_ALL_INTERFACES    If set to true the RSA will bind to all interfaces.
 Default is true.

+    CELIX_RSA_DFI_DYNAMIC_IP_SUPPORT    If set to true the RSA will support dynamic IP address fill-in for service exports.
+Default is false.

 ###### CMake option
     RSA_REMOTE_SERVICE_ADMIN_DFI=ON